sylvaticus/DICEModel.jl/docs/src/results.md

 ppm_diff
 ```

-As you can see, there are only two minor differences in `r5` for 2100 and, above all, for `r1` in 2020.
+Again, the only minor difference is for `r5` in 2150.

 #### Plot: